Anne Hathaway's Rihanna Anecdotes Are Gold

 "The good news is that everybody loves everybody, and it's just really rad," Hathaway added.
 "Everyone was a pro to begin with, and then you add on top it they're just like a queen in their own right, and on top of it they're all really nice people, and smart, and funny, and badass, and it was just so good."

-In the words of our favorite Barbadian singer, we'll "drink to that."
+In the words of our favourite Barbadian singer, we'll "drink to that."

 Advertisement